Artistic Music Production (master’s)

 Special focus is given to aural skills in music.
 Also known as “ear training,” aural skills focus not only on grasping the formal structure of works of music, but especially on analyzing, discussing and evaluating the interpretations of repertoire in production work.
 Acoustics and technical ear training are also of key importance.

-Detailed information about the sequence and contents of the program is available in the module overview and description of the modules for the master’s program in Artistic Music Production.
+Detailed information about the sequence and contents of the program is available in the module overview for the master’s program in Artistic Music Production.

 Major: Classical Acoustic Music Production: Prof. Dagmar Birwe